 No ifs, ands, or buts: Wearing SPF regularly is crucial.
-We’ve all heard the excuses — they range from “But it’s not sunny out!” (we’ve dispelled that one) to “I’m dark-skinned, I don’t need SPF!” (such a falsehood) to “I hate the way sunscreen feels greasy on my skin!”
+We’ve all heard the excuses that range from “but it’s not sunny out!” (we’ve dispelled that one) to “I was born with a natural tan, I don’t need SPF!” to “sunscreen makes me breakout!”

 No!
 In fact, it’s very far from the truth.
 When exposed to infrared heat from the sun, acne flares up even more.
 The heat is damaging and can irritate your skin.
 In other words, that longtime myth you’ve heard about letting your acne dry up in the sun?
 Entirely false.

 The other important thing to note: Sun exposure darkens pigmentation.
 Those acne scars you’ve been trying to get rid of will only get worse if you let them soak up the sun unexposed.
 Why?
 Because the sun encourages melanin production (this is how and why we tan) and scars and pigmentation are just a buildup of extra melanin.

 So, those with acne and oily skin hate sunscreen for a reason — it usually makes them break out, and is typically greasy and oil-based.
-“Unfortunately, oil does protect your skin from the sun,” says the skincare pro.
-“But the best sunscreens are the ones that have oils that are encapsulated by water,” she explains.
+Unfortunately, oil does protect your skin from the sun, but the best sunscreens are the ones that have oils that are encapsulated by water.
 Also called micellars (probably sounds familiar if you use micellar water), these types of tiny molecules are able to actually penetrate your skin and protect it from harmful UVA, UVB and infrared sun rays.

 That’s right.
 The correct sunscreen can actually help your acne-prone skin.
 So don’t shy away from SPF just because sunscreens are traditionally oily and greasy — the right one is out there for you!

 Think the answer is in a natural formulation?
 Wrong.
-We know — it’s kind of mind blowing.
-“Natural formulas tend to be weaker, and don’t offer as high of an SPF,” notes Eisenberg.
-“You can’t get to a higher SPF level without using more scientific ingredients.
+We know — it’s kind of mind-blowing.
+Natural formulas tend to be weaker, and don’t offer as high of an SPF.
+The reality is, you just can’t get to a higher SPF level without using more scientific ingredients.
 We’re not saying don’t go organic if that’s your thing.
 We’re just saying, make sure you find a sunscreen with a strong SPF and real active ingredients.

 It used to be true that physical SPFs — sunscreens that include zinc oxide and/or titanium dioxide that sit on the surface of the skin to block UV rays — were thicker formulations.
 Thankfully for those of us who are acne-prone, newer formulations of zinc oxide and titanium dioxide are lighter, smoother and much smaller.
 These micronized formulas are ideal for acne-prone skin.